logo

-This study investigated the disease mechanism of Parkinson's disease (PD) using midbrain dopaminergic (mDA) neurons differentiated from human induced pluripotent stem cells (hiPSCs) carrying the ILE368ASN mutation in the PINK1 gene.
-Single-cell RNA sequencing and gene expression analysis identified differentially expressed genes during mDA neuron differentiation.
-Network analysis revealed these genes form a core network interacting with all known Parkinson's disease-associated genes.
-This core network encompasses key PD-associated pathways.
-Proteomics analysis showed consistent alteration in proteins of dopamine metabolism, indicating a defect in dopaminergic metabolism.
-The findings suggest a converging network for PD-associated pathways, offering an inclusive interpretation of PD's phenotypic heterogeneity.
+Parkinson's disease (PD) is the second-most prevalent neurodegenerative disorder, characterized by the loss of dopaminergic neurons (mDA) in the midbrain.
+The underlying mechanisms are only partly understood and there is no treatment to reverse PD progression.
+Here, we investigated the disease mechanism using mDA neurons differentiated from human induced pluripotent stem cells (hiPSCs) carrying the ILE368ASN mutation within the PINK1 gene, which is strongly associated with PD.
+Single-cell RNA sequencing (RNAseq) and gene expression analysis of a PINK1-ILE368ASN and a control cell line identified genes differentially expressed during mDA neuron differentiation.
+Network analysis revealed that these genes form a core network, members of which interact with all known 19 protein-coding Parkinson's disease-associated genes.
+This core network encompasses key PD-associated pathways, including ubiquitination, mitochondrial function, protein processing, RNA metabolism, and vesicular transport.
+Proteomics analysis showed a consistent alteration in proteins of dopamine metabolism, indicating a defect of dopaminergic metabolism in PINK1-ILE368ASN neurons.
+Our findings suggest the existence of a network onto which pathways associated with PD pathology converge, and offers an inclusive interpretation of the phenotypic heterogeneity of PD.

 Publisher